Help For Individuals Suffering from Addiction

 - Individual counseling.
 This counseling helps identify the “triggers” that cause drug abuse behavior and shows individuals how to respond to these triggers in a healthier, more productive manner.

 - Group counseling.
-This gives addicts a chance to sit down and share stories and experiences with other recovering addicts in the program.
+This gives those in recovery a chance to sit down and share stories and experiences with other recovering individuals in the program.
 Many people have positive “breakthroughs” during group therapy as it the first time they have ever opened up and discussed their drug abuse problem with others.

 - Family counseling.
 This type of counseling helps heal the familial relationships that were wounded by drug abuse and addiction.
 Family members also learn how to communicate with their loved one in such a way that enhances the recovery process.